 About WMAN

-We connect locally-based citizen groups and activists in the US and Canada in an effort to share information, tools and resources related to mining.
+We connect locally-based citizen groups and activists in the US and Canada in an effort to share information, tools and resources related to hard rock mining.
 Our network consists of over 400 individuals and organizations, from racially and economically diverse communities in the U.S. and Canada.

 Our Vision

 WMAN multiplies our individual power to make positive social change; we are more than the sum of our parts.
-Together, we strive for a just future where no new mines are ever needed.
-We aim to support our network partners so that:

-Mines operate under terms and conditions defined by directly affected communities and with broad public input.
+We advocate that hard rock mining operates under terms and conditions defined by directly affected communities and with broad public input.

 Our Values